I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Trail color: red, blue

-I know there are already two other hiking routes in Żywiec Beskidy mountains, but I just couldn't resist mentioning Babia Gora National Park. 😉 Babia Gora mountain is called Beskidy Queen - it's the highest mountain in Poland outside Tatra range (it reaches 1725 metres).
+I know there are already two other hiking routes in Żywiec Beskidy mountains, but I just couldn't resist mentioning Babia Gora National Park. 😉 Babia Gora mountain is called Beskidy Queen - it's the highest mountain in Poland outside the Tatra range (it reaches 1725 metres).

-The red trail leading from Krowiarki pass is the easiest option to get there.
 It gets steep at some points, but the efforts are rewarded with fantastic views which start near Sokolica peak.
-When the weather is nice, Tatra mountains are also well visible.
+When the weather is nice, the Tatra mountains are also well visible.

 Because of the significant height, the views from Babia Góra are more astounding than from other Żywiec peaks.